BII-Lab/Yeti-Project/README.md

     **Step 2: Root server setup**

+    The root server must provide DNS service only over IPv6.
+No A record and no answer when queried over IPv4.

     Configure the root server as a slave to the Yeti DM.
 You can add the following to the configuration file of your root server.

     BIND: